WikiApiary/WikiApiary/BUILD.md

 You must have a local database named `apiary` in MySQL.
 Apply the database migrations from `migrations` using `yoyo-migrate apply ./migrations`.

+## Running API Locally

+The ApiaryAPI is a module and Python doesn't like to run modules directly.
+The easiest way around this is to go to the parent directory above WikiApiary and run

+`python -c "from WikiApiary.apiary.ApiaryAPI.api import app; app.run()"`

+This invokes Python, loads the ApiaryAPI as a module and runs the Flask application.

 ## Data collection bots

 ### Classes